juh2600/juh.gay/src/essays/three-truths-of-life.md

 - When approaching a problem that has been solved jankily by someone else, don't assume that the obvious solution didn't pan out.
 Ask if they've tried it; they may not have.
 - Write tests.
 - Just because someone says that it's documented doesn't mean that it's documented.

+## 2024 update

+Ironically, I have learned this one at work:

+- That's not my job.

+This flies in the face of "you have to do it yourself", doesn't it?
+Well, here's the thing: it depends on whether you care about the thing getting done.
+If you want it to get done, you have to do it yourself.
+If it's business, getting it done is a business problem, not a you problem.
+If a partner isn't pulling their weight at work, that's between them and their management chain.
+It's not your job to pick up slack that you are not trained for, paid for, or invested in.